 In addition to his novels and short stories, Roth has written non-fiction works, including an autobiography.
 His 31st novel, Nemesis, was released in October of 2010.
 Set in 1944, it told the story of a Jewish community in Newark, New Jersey struggling to cope with a polio epidemic.

 Quote Of The Day

-Today's video features an interview with Philip Roth.
+Today's video features a documentary on Philip Roth.
 Enjoy!